Safer Initiation 2018

 - Mainstreaming of the practice.

 Together, we’re creating a safe and enabling environment for the effective rite of passage for young men during customary initiation season.
 Find out more:

-- Audio clip on a safer and healthier journey from childhood to adulthood
+- A safer and healthier journey from childhood to adulthood

 - What is Medical Male Circumcision (MMC)?